 As of May 2017, Florida was the third state after California and Texas with highest employment levels for firefighters.
 Total employment in the state was 24,430 and employment per thousand jobs was 2.90 (according to the BLS).

 Certified firefighters in Florida can expect a bright future.
 The retiring firefighters will lead to job openings for aspirants.
-Furthermore, after completing higher education and working as a fireman for a few years, these professionals can climb the ladder of hierarchy and attain the positions of Fire Officer, Fire Inspector, Fire Inspector, etc.
+Furthermore, after completing higher education and working as a fireman for a few years, these professionals can climb the ladder of hierarchy and attain the positions of Fire Officer, Fire Inspector, Fire Marshal, etc.